 Enjoy the charm of Sado Island to your heart's content!

 There might be many small-scale, privately-run businesses that will converse with gestures.
-But there are probably many locals who are used to this, so if you are unsure of anything, please try asking them.
-Communicating with the locals might allow you to get a sense of the personality of an island nation that has been accepting foreign cultures for a long time.
+But there are probably many locals who are used to this, so please try asking them if you are unsure of anything.
+In addition, communicating with the locals might allow you to get a sense of the personality of an island nation that has been accepting foreign cultures for a long time.

 Please check this video to learn about the "new lifestyle" that is being implemented on Sado to prevent the spread of COVID-19.